This article has links to products and services we love, which we may make commission from.

 - Cusco (Machu Picchu two weeks including one week at school)

-- Puno and Taquile Island (this island is silent/three nights) then Bolivia (two and a half weeks – check our guide)
+- Puno and Taquile Island (three nights), then Bolivia (two and a half weeks – check our guide)

 The Best Time to Visit Peru

 Peru’s weather is best measured by the ‘dry’ and ‘wet’ season as opposed to summer and winter.